Resident Evil: The Darkside Chronicles: Memories of a Lost City

 This scenario re-tells the events of Resident Evil 2, leading up to when Leon and Claire destroy 'G' (a mutated William Birkin).
-Claire Redfield and Leon S. Kennedy have just arrived in Raccoon City when they learn that the city has been infested with zombies and other monsters.
-They decide to go to the police station, hoping to find answers and discover Umbrella's involvement in the ordeal.
+Leon S. Kennedy and Claire Redfield have just arrived in Raccoon City when they learn that the city has been infested with zombies and other monsters.
+They decide to go to the police station, hoping to find answers, and discover Umbrella's involvement in the ordeal.
 Birkin's own daughter, Sherry, becomes his target and Leon and Claire must protect her from becoming mutated by his G-virus.
 All the while stalked by the powerful Tyrant and dealing with the mysterious agenda of Ada Wong.

 Game of Oblivion

 An abridged re-telling of Resident Evil - Code: Veronica, where Claire Redfield and Steve Burnside remain together and attempt to escape Rockfort Island in a seaplane, while having to contend with the psychotic Alfred Ashford, and eventually, his sister Alexia.
 Claire and Steve are eventually separated and Chris arrives to help her find him, before taking on Alexia.
-In this iteration of the story, their father Alexander Ashford makes his first physical appearance, in a video, prior to becoming the monster known as Nosferatu.
+In this iteration of the story, their father Alexander Ashford makes his first appearance, in a video, prior to becoming the monster known as Nosferatu.